Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 > You should never change working code unless you are replacing it with newer working code.
 > If you have cell in a Jupyter notebook that does what you want, but you wish to improve it,
 > make a copy of the cell and work on the copy until you get it as you want it.
+> Then, delete the old cell.
+>
 > Likewise for an entire working notebook, script or program.
 > Copy the file and work on the copy.
 > When you have a new and improved version, replace the original, or just give it a newer version number.
 > This version numbering approach is at the heart of robust code maintenance practices.
-> Combined with clear and complete documentation, these practices will
+> Combined with clear and complete documentation
+> (inline comments in your code, and good use of markdown cells to describe your cells),
+> these practices will
 > cost you a little extra time now, but save you a lot of time later.
 >
+> A good philosophy is:
 > 1. Write all your code as if other people will read it.
 > 2. Write all your code like your future self will depend on it!
 >